Workshop Descriptions

 • When Nothing Seems to Work: How to Help Kids with ADHD Get Unstuck and Build Resilience ( 1 Hour, 10 Mins.)

-• Helping Distracted, Unmotivated Teens with ADHD Successfully Transition from High School to The Next Chapter (1 hour, 3 mins.)
+• Helping Distracted, Unmotivated Teens with ADHD Transition After High School (1 Hour, 3 Mins.)

 • Assistive Technology Tools for ADHD (42 Mins.)